 Your employer is legally obligated to withhold a portion of your wages and pay it to the Franchise Tax Board.
 The deduction can be up to 25 percent of your wage.
 Trying to come to a deal with your employer to be paid “under the table” is not a good move.
 That would be a felony, leaving both you and your employer open to criminal prosecution.

-As a further incentive for your employer to make the EWOT payments, failing to do so could render them liable for your tax debt.
+As a further incentive for your employer to make the EWOT payments, failing to do so could render them liable for your back taxes.
 They can also deduct $1.50 for themselves from your paycheck for each payment they make.

-The garnishment of your wages doesn’t end until you have paid your tax debt in full, along with any penalties and interest the debt has incurred.
+The garnishment of your wages doesn’t end until you have paid your tax back taxes in full, along with any penalties and interest the back taxes have incurred.

 If you are subject to an EWOT but you can prove that the deductions from your wages are causing you immediate financial hardship, the garnishment may be stopped.
 You are considered to be in financial hardship when you are not able to meet basic reasonable living expenses or if you have no money remaining after paying for reasonable living expenses.

 A formal process is involved to prove financial hardship, and the Franchise Tax Board will require full financial disclosure from you.
 It will review your income, expenses, and any savings and assets you might have.
-If financial hardship is proved, your tax debt may be given the status of “currently not collectible.”
+If financial hardship is proved, your back taxes may be given the status of “currently not collectible.”

-This doesn’t make your tax debt go away, however.
+This doesn’t make your back taxes go away, however.
 The tax board will review your financial status every year, and if your situation improves, you will still have to pay your back taxes, plus late penalties and interest.

 A CA State Franchise Tax Board wage garnishment can be avoided altogether by communicating with the tax board and responding to notices.
 Even if you can’t pay your tax liability in full, payment plans are available to ease the burden.
 The tax board prefers to work out an arrangement for you to pay your tax than to take enforcement action.